OpenEvalProject/evals/manuscripts/elife-43487/v2/manuscript.md

 ## Abstract

-10.7554/eLife.43487.001 The bacterial flagellar motor, a cell-envelope-embedded macromolecular machine that functions as a cellular propeller, exhibits significant structural variability between species.
+The bacterial flagellar motor, a cell-envelope-embedded macromolecular machine that functions as a cellular propeller, exhibits significant structural variability between species.
 Different torque-generating stator modules allow motors to operate in different pH, salt or viscosity levels.
 How such diversity evolved is unknown.
-Here, we use electron cryo-tomography to determine the in situ macromolecular structures of three Gammaproteobacteria motors: Legionella pneumophila , Pseudomonas aeruginosa , and Shewanella oneidensis , providing the first views of intact motors with dual stator systems.
+Here, we use electron cryo-tomography to determine the in situ macromolecular structures of three Gammaproteobacteria motors: Legionella pneumophila, Pseudomonas aeruginosa, and Shewanella oneidensis, providing the first views of intact motors with dual stator systems.
 Complementing our imaging with bioinformatics analysis, we find a correlation between the motor’s stator system and its structural elaboration.
-Motors with a single H + -driven stator have only the core periplasmic P- and L-rings; those with dual H + -driven stators have an elaborated P-ring; and motors with Na + or Na + /H + -driven stators have both their P- and L-rings embellished.
+Motors with a single H+-driven stator have only the core periplasmic P- and L-rings; those with dual H+-driven stators have an elaborated P-ring; and motors with Na+ or Na+/H+-driven stators have both their P- and L-rings embellished.
 Our results suggest an evolution of structural elaboration that may have enabled pathogenic bacteria to colonize higher-viscosity environments in animal hosts.

 ## Introduction